-G.166 read_liberty - read cells from liberty file
+G.169 read_liberty - read cells from liberty file

 '''

 read_liberty [filename]

 Read cells from liberty file as modules into current design.

 -lib

 only create empty blackbox modules

--wb

 mark imported cells as whiteboxes

 -nooverwrite

 ignore re-definitions of modules. (the default behavior is to

 create an error message if the existing module is not a blackbox

 module, and overwrite the existing module if it is a blackbox module.)

 -overwrite

 overwrite existing modules with the same name

--ignore_miss_func
+-ignore miss func

 ignore cells with missing function specification of outputs

--ignore miss dir
+-ignore_miss_dir

 ignore cells with a missing or invalid direction

 specification on a pin

 -ignore_miss_data_latch

 ignore latches with missing data and/or enable pins

+'''

+'''

 -setattr <attribute_name>

 set the specified attribute (to the value 1) on all loaded modules

 '''

-G.167 read_rtlil - read modules from RTLIL file
+G.170 read_rtlil - read modules from RTLIL file